huggingface/hmtl/README.md

 ## Evaluating the embeddings with SentEval

 We used [SentEval](https://github.com/facebookresearch/SentEval) to assess the linguistic properties learned by the model. `hmtl_senteval.py` gives an example of how we can create an interface between SentEval and HMTL.
+It evaluates the linguistic properties learned by every layer of the hiearchy (shared based word embeddings and encoders).

 ## Data

-To download the pre-trained embeddings we used in HMTL, you can simply call the script `./script/data_setup.sh`.
+To download the pre-trained embeddings we used in HMTL, you can simply launch the script `./script/data_setup.sh`.

 We do not attached the datasets used to train HMTL for licensing reasons, but we invite you to collect them by yourself: [OntoNotes 5.0](https://catalog.ldc.upenn.edu/LDC2013T19), [CoNLL2003](https://www.clips.uantwerpen.be/conll2003/ner/), and [ACE2005](https://catalog.ldc.upenn.edu/LDC2006T06).
 The configuration files expect the datasets to be placed in the `data/` folder.